clinical-genomics-uppsala/PrecMed1/docs/lab3.md

 !!! question "Question 12"
     :question:
-    Using the `case4.bam` file, view the Structural variant in IGV.
+    Using the `case4_sv.bam` file, view the Structural variant in IGV.
 Do the patterns of insert size and read coverage support for the structural variant indicate that the call made by Manta is correct?

 ---
 ### Case5 - Repeat expansion detection

-Here we will take a look at the difficult problem of calling expansions of short tandem repeats (STRs) with whole genome Illumina paired-end data.
+Next we will take a look at the difficult problem of calling expansions of short tandem repeats (STRs) with whole genome Illumina paired-end data.

 #### Clinical and Family History
 This male patient, age 40, has symptoms that include mild muscle weakness, myotonia, and cataracts.
 This patient is suspected to have Myotonic dystrophy type 1 (DM1).
 Myotonic dystrophy type 1 is a progressive neuromuscular disease that occurs due to a CTG expansion in the 3' UTR of the DMPK gene.

 #### Repeat expansion genotyping
 To detect a repeat expansion in DMPK we will use a program called ExpansionHunter.
-A description and explanation of the VCF produced by Expansion Hunter is available [here]( https://github.com/Illumina/ExpansionHunter/blob/master/docs/06_OutputVcfFiles.md).
-The BAM file used for this test contains reads mapped to a region of chr19 that contains the DMPK gene.
+A description and explanation of the VCF produced by ExpansionHunter is available [here]( https://github.com/Illumina/ExpansionHunter/blob/master/docs/06_OutputVcfFiles.md).
+The `case5.bam` file contains reads mapped to a region of chr19 that contains the DMPK gene.

 All files needed are in the Case5 folder and the commands below assume that you are in the case5 folder.